check-spelling/check-spelling-docs/Feature:-Only-check-changed-hunks.md

 ## Implementation

-It should be fairly easy to use the equivalent of `git blame BASE..HEAD -- file` to identify which line numbers should be checked and only check them.
+It should be fairly easy to use the equivalent of `git blame -s BASE..HEAD -- file` to identify which line numbers should be checked and only check them.

 (It's possible the implementation will use porcelain output as opposed to actually using the naive `git blame BASE..HEAD`, but that's a minor implementation detail.)